max-mapper/screencat/README.md

 ScreenCat is currently **ALPHA STATUS** and is intended for developers/early adopters.
 Check out the Issues to get involved.
 ScreenCat is a volunteer run project, your contributions and improvements are welcome!

-To download the latest version visit the [releases page](https://github.com/maxogden/screencat/releases)
+To download the latest build visit the [releases page](https://github.com/maxogden/screencat/releases).
+Builds for your OS may not be available and you may have to build it yourself, sorry.

 [![js-standard-style](https://raw.githubusercontent.com/feross/standard/master/badge.png)](https://github.com/feross/standard)